ARRRsunny/Homie/README.md

    Integrate advanced vision models for more detailed image insights.

 5. **Mobile App Integration**:
    Develop a mobile app for seamless interaction with Homie.

+6. **Enrich the dataset**
+   Fill more data to finetune the model

 ---